essenius/ble-mqtt-bridge/README.md

 # ble-mqtt-bridge
-Simple bridge to connect a sensor using BLE to an MQTT broker
+Simple bridge to connect a sensor using BLE to an MQTT broker.
+It is indended to be run on a Raspberry PI.